Amazon Fresh Funding Inspires Innovative Gardens

 At Bogota Junior and Senior High School, students and staff have used their grant to create a hydroponic system that produces a whopping 50 pounds of leafy greens a month.
 Through their partnership with the school’s cafeteria, they have established food storage systems and supply salad greens for food service.
 The collaboration between kitchen staff, teachers, and students has resulted in a coordinated schedule for seeding, transplanting, maintenance, harvesting, and storage.
 During the growing cycle, students have learned the fundamentals of hydroponic growing and developed skills in measuring and adjusting conditions to create optimal growing environments.

-The garden at Avery Coonley School has taken a unique approach to school gardening by integrating robotics and artificial intelligence into their system management to track plant growth and maintenance.
-The garden project was featured at a TEDx event, showcasing the innovative ways that the garden program is integrating STEM curriculum, outdoor learning, and sustainability.
-The garden even earned a nomination from the Illinois State Board of Education for the prestigious U.S. Department of Education Green Ribbon Award this year!
+The garden at The Avery Coonley School has taken a unique approach to school gardening by integrating robotics and artificial intelligence into their system management to track plant growth and maintenance.
+The garden project was featured at a TEDx event, showcasing the innovative ways that the garden program is integrating STEAM curriculum, outdoor learning, and sustainability.
+The garden was even awarded the prestigious U.S. Department of Education Green Ribbon Award from the Illinois State Board of Education!

-Casa Pacifica school provides an array of support and care to help kids and families overcome some of life’s most difficult circumstances, including complex mental and behavioral health challenges and family crises.
-The school has incorporated a robust garden program and facility on their 25-acre campus to help students navigate a wide array of challenges.
-While the primary focus is garden-based nutrition education, the space also serves as a therapeutic environment, helping 70 students develop coping mechanisms and self-regulation skills.
-In addition to their curriculum, the school has also integrated lessons around indigenous cultures by inviting a Chumash elder to visit the garden and demonstrate traditional Chumash tools.
+Casa Pacifica’s Non-Public School (K–12) provides an array of support and care to help children and youth who face complex mental health challenges.
+While the primary focus of the campus garden is garden-based nutrition education, the space also serves as a powerful therapeutic tool.
+Each year, the garden supports more than 70 students in developing healthy coping mechanisms and self-regulation skills, making Casa Pacifica one of the few mental health facilities in Southern California to incorporate a teaching garden into its programming.
+In addition to enriching the school curriculum, the school has also integrated lessons around indigenous cultures by inviting a Chumash elder to visit the garden and demonstrate traditional Chumash tools.